ComposeCode/AWS-Solution-Architect-Associate-course-helper/chapter3/section3-7.md

 *Basically the same as regular snowball but with compute capability.

 - Snowmobile:  AWS Snowmobile is an Exabyte-scale data transfer service used to move extremely large amounts of data to AWS.
 You can transfer up to 100PB per Snowmobile, a 45-foot long ruggedized shipping container, pulled by a semi-trailer truck.
 Snowmobile makes it easy to move massive volumes of data to the cloud, including video libraries, image repositories, or even a complete data center migration.
 Transferring data with Snowmobile is secure, fast and cost effective.

+## Exam Tips

+- Understand what Snowball is
+- Understand what Import Export is
+- Snowball can:
+  - Import to S3, Export from S3.